Exam 1 Review Sheet

 Synthesis Prompts (Essay-Style)

-Choose one of the following and build a structured essay that draws on at least three readings plus lecture material.
+Choose one of the following and build a structured essay that draws on Polanyi plus at least two other readings, along with lecture material.